MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_04_Lab4_Ex3_PIM_Self_Approval.md

 8. On the **Groups | All groups** window, if the **PIM-Helpdesk-Administrators** group does not appear below the PIM-Global-Administrators group that you created in the prior task, select **Refresh** on the menu bar.

 9. You must now make the **PIM-Helpdesk-Administrators** group eligible for role assignment.
-In the left-hand navigation pane, select **Identity Governance** to expand the section, and then select **Privileged Identity Management**.
+In the navigation pane, select **Identity Governance** to expand the section, and then select **Privileged Identity Management**.

 10. In the **Privileged Identity Management | Quick start** window, in the middle pane under the **Manage** section, select **Microsoft Entra roles**.